mayankvik2/Word2Vec-In-Action/README.md

 # Word2Vec-In-Action
-Visualizing Word2Vec in Tensorflow Playground
+Traning Word2Vec and Visualizing it in Tensorflow Playground